nicolo-tellini/sppComp/howto.md

 Is it really usefull saving 2:55 min ?

-Well, it depends on the size of your dataset and if this improvment can be obtained for each sample.
+Well, it depends on the size of your dataset and if this improvement can be obtained for each sample.

 Think larger, for a single sample 2:55 min is not so much, but what about for a dataset of 50, 1000, 10K samples?

 The testing is ongoing.

 About samtools coverage:
 If the implementations suggested in the issues [1662](https://github.com/samtools/samtools/issues/1662) and [1664](https://github.com/samtools/samtools/issues/1664) of samtools coverage will be accepted, the runtime of STEP3 might become negligible.